 Now for the wet and sticky part: pour in the buttermilk and use your wooden spoon, lifting from the bottom of the bowl, to combine it evenly with the dry ingredients.
 Scrape the sides of the bowl with the spoon and use the spoon and your hands to form a dough ball at the bottom of your bowl.

 Sprinkle some flour on a large surface and lay the dough ball on top of it.
 Pour a small pile of flour on the side.
 Use your hands to flatten the dough on the surface until it’s about 1″ thick.
 If the dough is too sticky for you to work with, you can flip it over so that the floured side is facing up.
 To cut the scones, dip a 2″-ish-diameter cookie cutter (mine is an upside-down plastic measuring cup, LOL) in the small pile of flour and press it into the flattened dough.
 Lay your scones at least 1″ apart on baking sheets lightly dusted with flour (use aluminum foil on those sheets if you can—they’ll be way easier to clean later).
 If you want to use an egg wash, now is the time.
-Then bake the scones for 12-15 minutes at 425°F. You’ll know they’re done when they start to turn golden-brown at the top or brown slightly at the base.
+Then bake the scones for about 13 minutes at 425°F. You’ll know they’re done when they start to turn golden-brown at the top or brown slightly at the base.

 This recipe makes about 28 scones, which should last you, I don’t know, a couple of days?